tigerlcl/llm-sketch/README.md

-# SketchIn: Sketch-guided Missing Value Imputation on Tabular Data via Large Language Models
+# LLMSketch: Sketch-guided Missing Value Imputation on Tabular Data via Large Language Models

 > Remark: Repo served as a project demonstration for Course DSAA5002, Spring Term 24 @HKUST-GZ.
 More comprehensive studies will be updated in future work.